Smith42/astroPT/README.md

 is correlated with astronomically "useful" downstream tasks 🤯🚀.

 Finally, check out our UMAP projection of astroPT-87M's penultimate layer outputs of our validation set.
-We colour each point with the emergent physical galaxy property.
+We colour each point with an emergent physical galaxy property described above.
 The structure suggests that the model has learnt some knowledge about physics simply from our next-token prediction pretraining task!

 <p align="center">
     <img src="explore/hexbin_xkcd.png" alt="hexbin" width="512"/>